 Lydia Ourahmane was born in Saïda, Algeria in 1992.
 She lives in London and works in the UK and in Algeria.
-Her artistic practice encompasses new media, video, public events, lessons, performances, sculptures, and found objects, exploring youth and transitory forms of existence as well as surveillance and social and political structures.
-Lydia Ourahmane’s works address the ability of individuals to overcome the historic narratives in which they are grouped; many of them deal with the history of Algeria and its present, and daily life after the civil war of 1997-98.
-The artist has experienced the reality of military fundamentalism and the intersections of corruption and terrorism, as well as the legacy of ‘independence’ in post-colonial life.
+Her artistic practice encompasses new media, video, performance, sculpture, and found objects, exploring transitory forms of existence as well as surveillance and social and political structures.
+Lydia Ourahmane’s works address the ability of individuals to overcome the historic narratives in which they are grouped; many of them deal with the history of Algeria and its present.

 The Third Choir (2014)

 The Third Choir is a sound installation composed of twenty empty Naftal oil barrels exported from Algeria in 2014.
 Naftal, sold domestically in Algeria is a subsidiary of Sonatrach; which is the 2nd largest distributer of crude oil, petroleum and gas supplying to companies such as BP, Total and Chevron.

 The objects convey a sense of the politics of immigration, by embodying the bureaucratic process of movement, geographically mimicking the same journey to Europe.
 They raise questions regarding their significance for social and political structures within Algeria, the coalitions of desire, and unrest that lead to the phenomenon of illegal immigration.